udelcodes/udelcodes.github.io/cyber4.md

 Let's run the executable
 - `r2 -Ad bufover-2`

-Now that our process is running, lets enter this for the input.
+Now that our process is running, let's enter this for the input.
 - `Vpp`

 What you are seeing is the assembly code for the bufover-2.c file.
 You can navigate through the code by using the "j" and "k" keys.
 To Exit out of this view, press q
 - `q`

-The program is asking us a few questions, lets answer them by pressing the enter key twice.
+The program is asking us a few questions, let's answer them by pressing the enter key twice.
 - `enter`
 - `enter`